Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: Results and discussion

-To obtain the kinetic freeze-out parameters, the hydrodynamics-motivated model blast-wave model is used~\cite{STAR:2008med,bw2,BES}.
-The transverse momentum spectra of $\pi^{\pm}$, $K^{\pm}$, $p$, and $\bar{p}$ is fitted simultaneously to extract the kinetic freeze-out temperature ($T_\text{kin}$) and average transverse radial flow velocity ($\langle \beta_{T} \rangle$).
-The systematic uncertainties described in section III are included in these spectra for the blast-wave fits.
+To obtain the kinetic freezeout parameters, the hydrodynamics-motivated blast-wave model is used~\cite{STAR:2008med,bw2,BES}.
+The transverse momentum spectra of $\pi^{\pm}$, $K^{\pm}$, $p$, and $\bar{p}$ are fitted simultaneously to extract the kinetic freezeout temperature ($T_\text{kin}$) and average transverse radial flow velocity ($\langle \beta_{T} \rangle$).
+The systematic uncertainties described in Sec.
+III are included in these spectra for the blast wave fits.
 The functional form of the blast-wave and the fit ranges used for each particle are the same as used in Ref.~\cite{BES}.
 Figure~\ref{tkinbeta} shows the variation of $T_\text{kin}$ with $\langle \beta_{T} \rangle$ and the results are compared with other STAR energies~\cite{BES,STAR:2008med}.
-These parameters show an anti-correlation with each other.
-It can be observed that $T_\text{kin}$ increases from central to peripheral collisions which suggests a longer lived fireball in central collisions.
+These parameters show an anticorrelation with each other.
+It can be observed that $T_\text{kin}$ increases from central to peripheral collisions which suggests a longer-lived fireball in central collisions.
 However, $\langle \beta_{T} \rangle$ decreases from central to peripheral collisions, indicating a rapid expansion in central collisions.
-The variation of the freeze-out parameters as a function of energy is shown in Fig.~\ref{tkinbetasnn}.
-The results obtained for the kinetic freeze-out parameters at mid-rapidity in Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 54.4$~GeV are compared with the results of the most central collisions at other energies~\cite{AGS1,AGS2,AGS3,AGS4,AGS5,AGS6,AGS7,AGS8,SPS1,SPS2,SPS3,SPS4,BES,STAR:2008med,alice2p76}.
-The dependence of the obtained kinetic freeze-out parameters on energy follow the world data trend.
-It can be observed that at low energies the kinetic and chemical freeze-out temperatures are comparable, while at higher energies a significant gap can be observed which increases with increasing energy.
-This might be due to the increasing hadronic interactions between chemical and kinetic freeze-out at higher energies~\cite{tkin_low}.
+The variation of the freezeout parameters as a function of energy is shown in Fig.~\ref{tkinbetasnn}.
+The results obtained for the kinetic freezeout parameters at midrapidity in Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 54.4$~GeV are compared with the results of the most central collisions at other energies~\cite{AGS1,AGS2,AGS3,AGS4,AGS5,AGS6,AGS7,AGS8,SPS1,SPS2,SPS3,SPS4,BES,STAR:2008med,alice2p76}.
+The dependence of the obtained kinetic freezeout parameters on energy follow the world data trend.
+It can be observed that at low energies the kinetic and chemical freezeout temperatures are comparable, while at higher energies a significant gap can be observed which increases with increasing energy.
+This might be due to the increasing hadronic interactions between chemical and kinetic freezeout at higher energies~\cite{tkin_low}.
 The average transverse radial flow velocity ($\langle \beta_{T} \rangle$) increases steeply at lower energies, and steadily beyond low RHIC energies up to LHC energies.